-The performance objectives applicable to annual incentive awards granted by Cablevision in 2011 to our named executive officers are based on the executive's individual performance and on the financial and operating performance of the RMH business alone.
-Because the RMH business will be operated by AMC Networks following the Distribution, the 2011 annual incentive awards currently in place for our named executive officers previously employed at RMH will remain in force without substantive change after the occurrence of the Distribution, except that AMC Networks will assume the responsibility for determining achievement of performance criteria and administering any payouts.
+The performance objectives applicable to annual incentive awards granted by Cablevision in 2011 to our NEOs who were employed at RMH on March 8, 2011 are based on the executive's individual performance and on the financial and operating performance of the RMH business alone.
+Because the RMH business will be operated by AMC Networks following the Distribution, the 2011 annual incentive awards currently in place for these NEOs previously employed at RMH will remain in force without substantive change after the occurrence of the Distribution, except that AMC Networks will assume the responsibility for determining achievement of performance criteria and administering any payouts.